Ticket #43 (new task)

 • Performance.
 Basically, what the code tries to do is a join on a list of (entity, class) pairs and a list of (class, passability) pairs, sorted on some criterion (by default, position in file - first named first matched, excluding the match-all default rule).
 The current implementation simply sticks all passability tags in a list, traversing the list in order to select a matching rule.
 Every time an entity is pathfinded over the terrain in question.

-• Milestone Playability Demo deleted
+Milestone: Playability Demo

 Milestone Playability Demo deleted